ingcabo/slim_rest/README.md

 3) Route for test Aivo (Here are the functions to consume) slim_rest\app\route\api_graph_route.php

+New controlller in the route that contains the method of calling the facebook api slim_rest/app/route/Controller/ControllerFb.php

 You should access the service by the following url, Idaparam(int)=numbre of Facebook User Id

 http://localhost/slim_rest/public/slim/Idaparam